tallforasmurf/CoBro/README.md

 * easy linking to the comic's back-story or character lists.

-The comic authors lose out because the source download that Comictastic isn't a "visit" in web terms, so they lose out on visitor counts and on ad revenue.
+The comic authors lose out because a source download by Comictastic isn't a "visit" in web terms, so they lose out on visitor counts and on ad revenue.

 I thought a long time about making a better version